 With much of the world spending more time than ever at home, inevitably people are spending more of their time on social media.
 2021 is one year your social campaign can’t afford to take a snooze on.
+This is the perfect time to take an interest in esports gaming and potentially even steaming your own content on social media based on your activities with esports and online gaming.
 Read my take on Social Media in 2021- 10 Unmissable Strategies to ensure 2021 is your brand’s best year yet.

 #1 Video Content